Shubh556/Tweet/README.md

 ## App Functionality

-- **Registration :** Users can register by filling in a form with their username, email, and password.
-A verification email is sent to the user with an activation link.
+- 🔐 User Registration : Users can sign up with a form (username, email, and password)
+- 📧 Email Activation : After registration, users receive an email with an activation link
-- **Account Activation :** The user must activate their account via the email link.
+- ✅ Account Activation : Users must verify their account via the activation link before logging in
-- **Login :** Users can log in using their username and password.
+- 🔓 Login : Registered users can log in with their username and password
-- **Tweeting :** Authenticated users can create, edit, and delete tweets.
-Tweets can contain text (up to 200 characters) and an image.
+- 📝 Tweeting : Authenticated users can create, edit, or delete tweets (up to 200 characters)
+- 🖼️ Image Support : Tweets can include images along with text
-- **Tweet Display :** All tweets are displayed in reverse chronological order on the homepage.
+- 🗒️ Tweet Display : Tweets appear on the homepage in reverse chronological order
+- 🔑 Forgot Password : Users can reset their password by clicking "Forgot Password."
+An email with a reset link is sent to their registered email for easy password change
+- 🔓 Change Password: Users can change their password when they are loged in
+- ✉️ SMTP Configuration : Email system setup required for sending Activation/Forgot Password emails

 ## Technologies Used